thomas-haslwanter/CSS_ipynb/README.md

 ##Computer Simulations of Sensory Systems

-Here you can find IPYNB-Notebooks for this lecture.
+Here you can find IPYNB-Notebooks for this lecture .

 **Note**:IPYNB-Notebooks containing equations are rendered correctly in the Notebook-viewer.
 Simply replace, in the HTML-link,